In fact, TouchBistro restaurants see 24% more sales volume on Mother’s Day.*

 Don’t worry.
-We’re going to arm you with all the information you need to take Mother’s Day by storm: why it’s an important holiday, when and what to prepare, and the best ideas to bring business into your restaurant for Mother’s Day.
+We’re going to arm you with all the information you need to take Mother’s Day by storm.

 *based on TouchBistro’s estimate of a restaurant’s average Mother’s Day sales lift.

 Forget the flowers and jewelry.
-Nearly half of mother’s want to go out for a meal with their family for Mother’s Day.
+Many moms want to go out for a meal with their family for Mother’s Day.

-With so many people dining out, you could get more traffic than normal – especially if you follow our 17 tips below.
+With so many people dining out (or ordering in), this is the perfect holiday to generate more traffic than normal for your restaurant – especially if you follow our 17 Mother’s Day restaurant ideas below.

-And, since expectations for this special occasion are also higher than normal, the experience diners have at your restaurant for Mother’s Day is either going to give you a new loyal customer or somebody who never comes back.
+And, since expectations for this special occasion are also higher than a normal day, the experience diners have at your restaurant for Mother’s Day is either going to give you a new loyal customer or somebody who never comes back.

-To make the most of Mother’s Day, you have to be prepared to hit that mark every single time for every single guest that comes in.
+To make the most of Mother’s Day, you have to be prepared to hit that mark every single time, for every single guest that dines in or places an order to-go.
 That way, you’ll walk away from the holiday with a whole new group of impressed regulars.

 So, how do you prepare to impress this crowd?